Esscraye/Esscraye/README.md

 ## About Me

-I am currently a Computer Engineering Student specializing in digital engineering and pursuing a Master's degree in "Professional Computing."
-I have significant experience in web development, software development, project management, and information systems.
-Passionate about programming, computer security, and artificial intelligence, I have acquired technical skills in many areas of computer science.
-My background includes an internship at SAFRAN, application development, and management responsibilities within the Junior Enterprise EPF Projets.

 I am currently expanding my skill set by learning new DevOps and AI integration technologies.
 I am eager to apply these new skills to innovative projects and contribute to cutting-edge developments in the tech industry.

 ## Projects